widd/cp-protocol/as2/server/player.md

 ##### Messages pertaining to the player actions.
 ---
 ### Send Frame
-Sent to all penguins in a room to update a player frame.
+Sent to all penguins in a room to update a player frame. `sf`

 |Argument|Type|Variadic?|
 |---|---|---|